Shobee01/RosettaStoneExtentions/README.md

 $ make firefox
 ```

-Which will produce `rosettastonks.xpi`, the file for the extension that can be
+Which will produce `rosettaextention.xpi`, the file for the extension that can be
 loaded in firefox.